 The Method section is very important for a simple reason — it tells the committee reviewing your proposal about the approach you will use to conduct your study.
 All you need to do is list your work plan and describe how you will conduct the project.

 You need to decide whether your research will be qualitative or quantitative.
+Now you may ask what is qualitative research?
 Qualitative analysis is expressed through words and is used to show concepts, experiences, and thoughts.

 Quantitative analysis is expressed in numbers, graphs, and tables and is used to confirm or test assumptions or theories.
 Think about which analysis type suits you better and then choose one or the other.

-The next step is to show how you collected your datum — this depends on the research type.
-For quantitative research, you need to use content analysis, observational, and experimental research and survey, while qualitative research is done through case studies, focus groups, discourse analysis, and interviews of the participants.
+The next step is to show how you collected your data — this depends on the research type.
+For quantitative research, you need to use content analysis, observational, and experimental research and survey.
+Qualitative research is done through case studies, focus groups, discourse analysis, and interviews of the participants.

 It is required of you to show knowledge of alternative methods and explain why your approach is the best one for the study type you are doing.
 The Method section of your proposal should include enough information about the study for the reader to determine if it is appropriate and even for another researcher to recreate or implement the study in their future projects.